verdarge/VerdStudio/README.md

 VERD programming language internally uses **Open Database Connectivity(ODBC)** to work with databases.
 VERD programming language currently supports only **Firebird** database management system.
 In the future, it is planned to add support for **SQL Server**, **PostgreSQL**, **MariaDB** and **Oracle** database management systems.

 VERD language is primarily used in development of **VERD ERP** system.
+VERD programming language was tested with nearly 330,000 lines of code up to date.

 Detailed features of VERD language with examples can be found in **[VERD Language Reference Manual](https://github.com/verdarge/VerdStudio/blob/master/VERD%20Language%20Reference%20Manual.pdf)** .